-The design division at California College of the Arts hosts eight programs (see below) that prepare students to be purposeful shapers of everyday life.
+The Design division at California College of the Arts hosts 10 programs (see below) that prepare students to be purposeful shapers of everyday life.
 As makers of meaning, creators of value, and stagers of experience, designers begin by asking questions.

 At CCA, these questions do not merely guide a response to existing conditions.
 They frame an understanding of the ways in which design helps to produce the contexts in which it operates.

 This expansive sense of design’s role as a social and cultural driver begins with the Arts and Crafts movement that inspired CCA’s founders.

 Today the spirit of interdisciplinarity that characterized that movement is once again critical in response to the forces of technological change.